jodal/comics/docs/webservice.rst

 Web service
 ***********

-*comics* comes with a web service that exposes all useful data about the current user, the user's comics subscriptions, comics, comic releases, and comic images.
-The web service may be used to e.g. create iOS/Android apps or alternative comics browsers, while leaving the comics crawling job to a *comics* instance.
+Comics comes with a web service that exposes all useful data about the current user, the user's comics subscriptions, comics, comic releases, and comic images.
+The web service may be used to e.g. create iOS/Android apps or alternative comics browsers, while leaving the comics crawling job to a Comics instance.

-Please make any apps using this API generic, so that they can be used with any *comics* instance as the backend.
-In other words, when starting your app, let the end user enter the hostname of the *comics* instance, in addition to his secret key or email/password pair.
+Please make any apps using this API generic, so that they can be used with any Comics instance as the backend.
+In other words, when starting your app, let the end user enter the hostname of the Comics instance, in addition to his secret key or email/password pair.